ADAMI Revelation, Jérôme Boutillier won the Second Prize at the 2019 Paris Opera Competition at the Théâtre des Champs-Elysées.

 During the 2021-2022 season, he returned to the Opéra Comique with the roles of Parker (Les Eclairs by Philippe Hersant) and Capulet (Roméo et Juliette).
 He then had a huge success with his first Hamlet at the Saint-Etienne Opera before taking on Oreste (Iphigénie en Tauride) at the Rouen Opera and returning to the Capitole with Starek (Jenufa).
 An important moment in his career, in June 2022, he sang his first Rodrigo di Posa (Don Carlo) at the Opéra de Marseille, before making his North American debut as Valentin (Faust) at the Opéra de Québec.

-Recently, he recorded the role of Philoctète (Déjanire by Saint-Saëns) with the Monte-Carlo Philharmonic orchestra before singing Marcello(La Bohème) at the Capitole de Toulouse.
+Last seasons, he recorded the role of Philoctète (Déjanire by Saint-Saëns) with the Monte-Carlo Philharmonic orchestra before singing Marcello(La Bohème) at the Capitole de Toulouse.
 He then made his debut at the Opéra Royal de Wallonie as the the Baron (La Vie Parisienne), which he also recorded with the Palazzetto Bru Zane.
 After covering Ludovic Tezier in the role of Hamlet, he made remarkable debuts at the Paris National Opera as the Duke of Verona (Roméo et Juliette).
 He sang also his first Germont (La Traviata) at the Seine Musicale in Paris with Mathieu Herzog and then Luddorf at the Opéra de Saint-Etienne.

-Future projects include Nelusko (L’Africaine) and Germont at the Opéra de Marseille, as well as Escamillo (Carmen) at the Théâtre des Champs-Elysées, the Baron in Montpellier, Karnac (Le Roi d’Ys) in Budapest with the Palazzetto Bru Zane, Ben Saïd (Le Tribut de Zamora by Gounod) in Saint-Etienne, as well as his Italian debut with Albert in Genoa and his German debuts at the Semperoper in Dresden with Fieramosca (Benvenuto Cellini).
+Recently, he was Nelusko (L’Africaine) and Germont at the Opéra de Marseille, as well as Escamillo (Carmen) at the Théâtre des Champs-Elysées, the Baron in Montpellier, Karnac (Le Roi d’Ys) in Budapest with the Palazzetto Bru Zane and Ben Saïd (Le Tribut de Zamora by Gounod) in Saint-Etienne.
+He made also his Italian debut with Albert in Genoa.